firozKhanPattan/FullstackChallenge_frontend/README.md

 #  full-stack recruitment test

+Steps to run front End:

+Clone the repository and navigate to the application directory.

+Run the application:

+npm start

 Thanks for taking the time to do our front-end / full-stack coding test.
 The challenge has two parts: